MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 However you design your solution, the **Security** pillar continues to apply.
 Usually, decisions about whether and how you use availability zones and regions doesn't change your security posture.
 Azure applies the same security rigor to every region and availability zone.

 > [!TIP]
 > For many production workloads, a [zone-redundant deployment](#deployment-approach-3-zone-redundant-deployments) provides the best balance of tradeoffs.
 This approach can be extended with [asynchronous data backup to another region](#zone-redundant-deployments-with-backup-across-regions).
+If you aren't sure which approach to select, start with this type of deployment.
 >
 > Consider other workload approaches when you need the specific benefits that those approaches bring, but it's important to be aware of the tradeoffs involved.